Katas Raj Temples: Conservation

 For decades the temple complex was in bad state.
 The holy pond was littered with garbage, while the murals inside the temples disappeared due to the ravages of time and the neglect of the authorities.
-The temples were visited by India's former deputy prime minister Lal Krishna Advani in 2005, and in 2006 Pakistan proposed to restore the temple complex.
+The temples were visited by India's former deputy prime minister Lal Krishna Advani in 2005, and In 2006, the Pakistani government began restoration works at the temples, with further improvements announced in 2017.

 Murtis (idols) of Hindu gods were placed in the seven temples, at a cost of Rs.
 51.06 million.
 A three-member archaeological team visited India, Sri Lanka and Nepal to collect murtis of various Hindu gods.

+Drama serial Kanpur Se Katas Tak was also shot here in 2010 starring Saba Qamar and aired on Indus Vision.

 As of 2012, the temple pond was drying up as ground water had been diverted for industrial purposes, though the local cement factory was temporarily shut down to restore water levels.

 In January 2017, Pakistani authorities began the installation of shikharas on the temples, and installed a water filtration system to provide potable water for pilgrims.
 By May 2017, water levels in the sacred pond were again noted to be falling.

-In 2016, the temple hit the national limelight after its centuries-old water pond ran dry, attributed to the depletion of groundwater owing to the establishment of four major cement factories in the area.
-After the menace was reported, the Supreme Court of Pakistan took a suo motu notice and started hearing the case in November.
-During the course of proceedings, Chief Justice of Pakistan Mian Saqib Nisar remarked that cement factories were consuming water worth millions of rupees without paying their dues.
-He stated that taxes should be imposed on the factories and if the government would not do so, the court would take the matter into its hands.
+In 2016, the temples hit the national news after its centuries-old water pond ran dry, attributed to the depletion of groundwater owing to the establishment of four major cement factories in the area.
+After the situation was reported, the Supreme Court of Pakistan took a suo motu notice and started hearing the case in November.
 In 2017, while hearing the case, Nisar stressed, "This temple is not just a place of cultural significance for the Hindu community, but also a part of our national heritage.
 We have to protect it."
-The bench of judges during the hearing of the case also expressed displeasure at the absence or displacing of idols from the temples, demanding to know why there were no statues in the temples of Shiri Ram and Hanuman.
-The bench was told that a former chairman of Evacuee Trust Property Board (ETPB) earned millions of rupees from corruption [during his tenure] and then ran away [from Pakistan].

-In May 2018, the top court announced its verdict on the case by ruling that the cement factories would have to source water from elsewhere immediately, and in the meantime, pay the Government of Punjab, Pakistan for the water they draw.
+The bench of judges during the hearing of the case also expressed displeasure at the absence or displacing of idols from the temples.
+In May 2018, the top court announced its verdict on the case by ruling that the cement factories would have to source water from elsewhere, and in the meantime, pay the Government of Punjab, Pakistan for the water they draw.
 It told Bestway and DG Khan cement factories to fulfill their water needs from any other alluvial source such as river Jhelum.

 In July 2025, the temple was damaged by floods.